durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 <a href="#RealWorldExample">They helped me combine two methods into one.</a>
 If you have two methods that are the same, except for a block inside the methods and both methods are already yielding to a block like below, you can't yield to two different blocks, but you can pass in a proc to handle the difference.
-Here are three methods.
+Below are three methods.
 The first two can be replaced by the third.
 <a href="https://gist.github.com/durrellchamorro/220045206c525bd72f78">Here is code</a> you
 can run in your terminal to see how all the examples in this post work firsthand.